jackyhuynh/MyCeePlusPlusKB/DataStructure/14_ClassRelationshipReuse/InnerClass/README.md

   requiring a `friend` declaration.
 This is an exception to the usual encapsulation rules, which makes nested classes quite powerful.

-- In C++, the **outer class** is granted special access to the private and protected members of its **nested class**.
-  The idea is that since the nested class is conceptually part of the outer class, the outer class is allowed to access its internals without breaking encapsulation.

 ---

 ### **Example: Outer Class Accessing Private Members of Inner Class**